Grindr: User data privacy

-In April 2018, a Norwegian non-profit research organization reported that Grindr's data bundles sold to third-party companies could potentially contain users' sensitive personal information such as HIV status and HIV testing dates.
+In April 2018, a Norwegian non-profit research organization reported that Grindr's data bundles sold to third-party companies could potentially contain some users' sensitive personal information such as HIV status and HIV testing dates.
 The discovery generated widespread scrutiny of Grindr's privacy practices.
 In response, Grindr released a statement stating "Grindr has never sold, nor will we ever sell, personally identifiable user information – especially information regarding HIV status or last test date – to third parties or advertisers.
 As an industry standard practice, Grindr does work with highly-regarded [software] vendors to test and optimize our platform.
 These vendors are under strict contractual terms that provide for the highest level of confidentiality, data security, and user privacy."

 On January 14, 2020, a report was published by the Norwegian Consumer Council which alleged that Grindr had violated the European Union's General Data Privacy Regulation (GDPR) rules.
 The council asserted that Grindr has sent user data to at least 135 advertisers.
 The main concerns of the allegations were for sharing personal information, including users' locations and information about their device.
 These details could potentially indicate the sexual orientation of a user without their consent.
 After review from the Norwegian Data protection Authority, it was ruled that Grindr was in violation of the GDPR and fined €10 million.

 In October 2020, a security researcher discovered a vulnerability in the password reset process.
 Anyone was able to take over an account using only the email address.

+In April 2024, Grindr was the subject of a lawsuit lodged at the High Court in London for mishandling user data, including the use of "covert tracking technology" and sharing sensitive user data – including HIV status – with third party analytics companies.

 Risk to minors

 Research has estimated that half of sexually active gay and bisexual adolescents use applications like Grindr.
-Grindr does not verify the age of users, nor are they required to.
-A loophole in Section 230 of the Communications Decency Act.
+Grindr does not verify the age of users, nor are they required to under US law, due to Section 230 of the Communications Decency Act.

+Legal complaint by workers' labor union

+The Communications Workers of America (CWA) filed two lawsuits alleging unfair labor practices with the US National Labor Relations Board.